 Excessive sweating (Hyperhidrosis)

-Hyperhidrosis is the medical name given to excessive sweating affecting 2 – 3 % of the population.
-Whilst sweating is essential to protect our bodies from overheating, hyperhidrosis causes you to sweat much more than your body requires to cool down and affects 2 – 3 % of the population.
+Hyperhidrosis is the medical name given to excessive sweating.
+This condition causes you to sweat much more than your body requires to cool down and affects 2 – 3 % of the population.
 At The Skin Hospital we are committed to helping you manage and then maintain this problem, understanding the self confidence issues this condition can cause.

 Usually, hyperhidrosis occurs in people who are otherwise medically fit, but sometimes it can be linked to an underlying medical condition.

 There are two main types of sweat glands in the body – eccrine glands (found mostly on the palms, soles, face and armpits), and apocrine glands (found mostly in the armpit and genital regions).
 Hyperhidrosis tends to occur in body areas with the highest concentration of eccrine sweat glands, many patients report sweaty hands and feet but it can affect any part of the body.

 Treatments at The Skin Hospital

 Unfortunately, there are no cures for hyperhidrosis, but there are a number of different treatment options which may help to control excessive sweating.
 These include:

 - Avoid triggers that may start sweating; such as spicy food or caffeine.

 - Wash daily.